 You can, but it’s actually not necessary!
 However, I don’t recommend just throwing the nuts in the blender without doing something to soften them.

 So, if you forget or don’t have the patience to wait 8 hours while the walnuts soak (I certainly don’t), I suggest boiling them!
-This will soften them really quickly so they blend well and you end up with a silky smooth walnut milk.
+This will soften them really quickly (only about 15-20 minutes, as opposed to 8+ hours of soaking) so they blend well and you end up with a silky smooth and creamy walnut milk.

 The best ratio